 Complementary and Alternative Therapies

-Be sure to tell your doctors know about any herbs or supplements you take, or any alternative therapies you use.
-Some herbs, supplements, and alternative therapies may interfere with conventional medicine.
+Be sure to tell your doctors about any herbs or supplements you take, or any alternative therapies you use.
+Some herbs, supplements, and alternative therapies (CAM) may interfere with conventional medicine.
 Work with a doctor who is experienced in complementary and alternative therapies to find the combination of treatments that is right for you.
-One study found, for example, that osteopathic treatment helped patients learn to alleviate or even eliminate symptoms.

 Nutrition and Supplements